New Voices

 -

-- Submissions are open to new and emerging poets only (no more than one full-length published work forthcoming at the time of submission.
+- Submissions are open to new and emerging poets only (no more than one full-length published work out in the world or forthcoming at the time of submission.
 For information about self-published works and pieces published via personal or social media pages, please see our FAQ page below).

 - We accept simultaneous submissions—just please send us a note if your work is picked up elsewhere (we want to say congrats)!